sashastadler/crunge-notes/Notes/Characters/PCs/Alphonse Steele.md

 >## Alphonse Steele

 #### Backstory information
-Originally very rich and from [Obol](../../Locations/Obol.md)
+Originally very rich and from [Obol](../../Locations/Obol.md), but no longer so.
+Family has a farm in [Green Orchard](../../Locations/Green%20Orchard.md).
+Has mentioned having private tutors.

 #### Family

-- two younger siblings
+- Fredrick (younger brother)
+- Ellie (younger sister)
-- mother
+- Mother
-- father
+- Father
 - Rabbit (paternal grandmother)